y1huac00/3362AnimeCharacterGenerator/README.md

 ## How to play?
 1. Clone the whole git repository including the sub-module stylegan2
 2. Prepare an environment according to Requirement
-3. Lauching Jupyter notebook and open anime_character_generator.ipynb
+3. Lauch your Jupyter notebook and open anime_character_generator.ipynb
 4. Run all codeblocks and pip install any packages that is required
 5. Start to play!!